anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 It is defined as additional assertion type in {{I-D.richardson-anima-rfc8366bis}}
 In case of "agent-proximity" it is a statement, that the proximity-registrar-certificate was provided via the registrar-agent and not directly to the pledge.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
 Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

 In contrast, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
-The provisionally accepted LDevID(Reg) EE certificate can be verified after the voucher has been processed by the pledge.
+The provisionally accepted LDevID(Reg) EE certificate can be verified after the voucher has been processed by the pledge through a verification of an additional signature of the returned voucher by the registrar if contained (optional feature).

 ### Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}